spring-projects/spring-ws/tags/spring-ws-1.0-m3/readme.txt

 A great way to get started is to review and run the sample applications, supplementing with reference manual material as needed.
 You will require Maven 2, which can be downloaded from http://maven.apache.org/, for building Spring-WS.
-To build deployable .war files for all samples, simply access the "samples" directory and execute the "mvn package" command.
+To build deployable .war files for all samples, simply access the "samples" directory and execute the "mvn package" command, or run "mvn jetty:run" to run the samples directly in a Jetty 6 Web container.

 More information on deploying Spring-WS sample applications can be found at:
 	samples/readme.txt